 Using Similar Questions in HAQ Manager

 When you open a question in HAQ Manager, Weave automatically surfaces similar questions your team has worked on before.
-This is extremely valuable for maintaining consistency in how you’re answering Health Authority Questions from different jurisdictions.
 This article explains how to read the results, view past responses, and use previous work to get a head start on your current question.

 Note: Similar Questions only searches within your organization and the current program.
 Questions from the same information request file you're working in are excluded.